 Angel punched Shelly's info into her phone.
 She looked up at Shelly and flashed a warm smile.

-"Angel, anytime you want to talk, anytime you feel alone, you are upset or discouraged, call me.
+"Angel, call me anytime you feel alone, upset, or discouraged.
 I will come to you by myself, anywhere you want, no police.
 You are not alone in this world, my friend.
 It's time for you to leave.
 Can you get away safely?"

 "I have programmed surveillance cameras to mask my escape.
 Your husband has work to do; I must leave now."

 Shelly opened her arms, and Angel stepped forward and embraced her.
 Shelly patted her gently on the shoulder.
-Angel turned to Commander DiMarco and stepped towards him.
-That was all he needed; he swooped his arms around her and gave her a bear hug, just like he'd embrace his daughter.
+Angel turned to Commander DiMarco and stepped toward him.
+That was all he needed; he swooped his arms around her and gave her a bear hug like he'd embrace his daughter.

 "Go, Angel, I'll take it from here."